gvwilson/buildtogether.tech/src/delivery/index.md

 -   build 1407

+The major version
-The [%i "major version number" "version numbers!major" %]major version number[%/i%] is only incremented when significant changes are made.
+number[%i "major version number" "version numbers!major" %] is only incremented when significant changes are made.
 In practice, "significant" means "changes that make it impossible for older versions to read the new version's data or configuration files".
 In practice, major version numbers are often under the control of the marketing department—if a competitor releases a new major version, we'd pretty much have to as well.

+Minor version
-[%i "version numbers!minor" "minor version number" %]Minor version numbers[%/i%] are what most people think of as releases.
+numbers[%i "version numbers!minor" "minor version number" %] are what most people think of as releases.
 If you've added a few new features, changed part of the GUI, etc., you increment the minor version number so that your customers can talk intelligently about which version they have.

-[%i "patch (software)" "software patch" "version numbers!patch" %][%g patch "Patches" %][%/i%] don't have their own installers.
+[%g patch "Patches" %][%i "patch (software)" "software patch" "version numbers!patch" %] don't have their own installers.
 If, for example, you need to change one HTML form, or one DLL, you will often just mail that out to customers, along with instructions about where to put it, rather than creating a new installer.
 You should still give it a number, though, and make an entry in your release log.

-The [%i "build number" "version numbers!build" %][%g build_number "build number" %][%/i%] is incremented every time you create a new version of the product for QA to test.
+The [%g build_number "build number" %][%i "build number" "version numbers!build" %] is incremented every time you create a new version of the product for QA to test.
 Build numbers are never reset, i.e. you don't go from 5.2.2.1001 to 6.0.0.0, but from 5.2.2.1001 to 6.0.0.1002, and so on.
 Build numbers are what developers care about: they're often only matched up with version numbers after